Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: MACHINE LEARNING SETUP

-\subsubsection{Tree-based Pipeline Optimization Tool (TPOT)}
+\subsection{Tree-based Pipeline Optimization Tool (TPOT)}

-{\sc TPOT} \citep{OlsonGECCO2016} stands out as a distinguished AutoML algorithm.
-We have incorporated TPOT's publicly available Python library into our research framework.
-TPOT leverages the robust {\sc Scikit-Learn} library to handle data and access a comprehensive suite of machine learning algorithms.
-Fundamentally, TPOT employs Genetic Programming, a stochastic global search technique, a method that autonomously explores a vast space of potential machine learning pipelines to find the top-performing ML model for the concerned dataset.
+{\sc TPOT} \citep{OlsonGECCO2016} is a distinguished AutoML framework that has undergone significant advancements in recent years.
+We have integrated TPOT’s publicly available Python library into our research pipeline.
+TPOT relies on the robust {\sc Scikit-Learn} library to handle data and provides access to a comprehensive suite of ML algorithms.
+The latest version of TPOT introduces a graph-based implementation that supports genetic feature selection, flexible search spaces, and multi-objective optimization, improving both efficiency and modularity.
+TPOT employs genetic programming, a stochastic global search technique, to autonomously explore an expansive space of potential ML pipelines, ultimately identifying the top-performing model for the given dataset.
+These enhancements ensure greater flexibility, extendability, and maintainability, making TPOT an even more powerful tool for optimizing ML workflows.